 First, you have to record employee time and attendance correctly.
 This entails tracking worked hours, tardiness, absences, sick days, vacation, and so on.
 This information is used to calculate the proper payment for each employee.

 Companies have to pay payroll taxes on the wages and salaries paid to employees.
 You also withhold taxes from employee paychecks based on certain factors.
 These calculations can get complicated if you aren’t sure of the rules.
 Payroll tax services help you calculate and withhold the correct amounts.
+With ADP

 Employees sometimes experience payroll issues that tangibly affect their pay.
 An employee that isn’t paid correctly is a dissatisfied employee.
 Consequently, business owners can see plenty of benefits from investing in a payroll program for their business.

-Payroll software save you a lot of time by helping you load in the data you need and running payroll fast.
+Payroll services save you a lot of time by helping you load in the data you need and running payroll fast.
 Some payroll services offer automated payroll that you can run in only a few clicks.
 This frees up time for your HR department to work on higher-level tasks.
 If you’re working with a payroll firm, you can save even more time, as you simply send them your payroll information, and they handle the rest.

 Payroll services allow you to pay for only what you need — which helps save money.
 If the economy slows down, you can scale back your services and thus your expenses.
 If you had instead hired an employee, you’d have to pay the same wage, even if economic times are tough.